 If you love cozy but simple pasta dinners, you’ll also enjoy my creamy gochujang pasta, extra cheesy mac and cheese, and stuffed pasta shells with cottage cheese!
+And if you’re still craving noodles, make sure to check out catalogue of noodle recipes.

 green goddess pasta 1